shane-kercheval/sik-llm-eval/README.md

 In this framework, there are two fundamental concepts:

 - **Eval**: An Eval represents a single test scenario, which can consist of one or more prompts.
 Each Eval is associated with "checks" which evaluate the response of the LLM against the criteria specified in the check.
-Examples of checks include verifying if the response matches an exact value, contains specific content, includes code blocks, determining if those code blocks successfully, and validating the variables/functions created by those code blocks.
+Examples of checks include verifying if the response matches an exact value, contains specific content, includes code blocks, determining if those code blocks successfully run, and validating the variables/functions created by those code blocks.
 Users can also create and register custom checks.
 - **Candidate**: A Candidate encapsulates an underlying LLM, model parameters, and its corresponding client.
 Candidates can be the same LLM model running on different hardware (or using different model parameters such as temperature), potentially differing in either response quality or performance.
 For instance, a Candidate can represent:
     - ChatGPT 4.0 (the LLM & client/API are synonymous)
     - Llama-2-7b-Chat (LLM) running on Hugging Face Endpoints with Nvidia 10G (client)